Gudge1/Portfolio/README.md

 - Splunk, that provides indexing and searching of log files.
 - Active Directory by reseting passwords, sending out GPOs, and creating user and group accounts.

 I have experience as a head lifegaurd at the University of Louisville Natatorium.
-I worked there for over 2 years and spent most of      my time managing other lifegaurds, managing patrons in the pool, and most importantly making sure the pool area is clean and safe.
+I worked there for over 2 years and spent most of      my time:
+- Managing other lifegaurds.
+- Managing patrons in the pool.
+- Most importantly making sure the pool area is clean and safe.

 In my portfolio you will find five folders:
 - Resume